 You need to be running constant user surveys, user tests, observing behaviours on each task, and then combining a ton of test data to determine what features are requiring the most effort.

 The result of executing these properly is a set of analytics that show you exactly what areas of your product design need attention first, and which areas are having the biggest impact on your user’s experience.

-If you want to learn more about the types of task level satisfaction measurements, check out my new product UserPings and apply to join our beta program.
+If you want to learn more about the types of task level satisfaction measurements, check out this article on ConversionXL.

 What is the average amount someone uses your product, and what is the reason that is the average?

 Every day?
 Every week?
 Once a year?

 Is there any reason it seems unusually low or high?

 Why is the amount a user logs in so important?

 Increasing the frequency your product is being used by a user may be extremely important, or it might not be that important to you at all.